 Before the project begins, clear communication between the construction team and the firm – covering the needs of the project from the very beginning to the very end – ensures the project will stay on schedule.
 Frequent communication to acknowledge what important events will occur during construction and what spaces need to maintain functionality helps the construction process stay on schedule.

-In the case of a firm in Wilmington, Delaware, EDiS’ project team had to work within a short, four-month period to complete 9,300 square feet of phased renovations.
+In the case of a firm in Wilmington, Delaware, EDiS’ project team had to work within a short, four-month period to complete 9,300 SF of phased renovations.
 The project’s deadline was non-negotiable due to a large, previously scheduled firm board meeting.
 The construction team had to look ahead at each phase of construction to ensure the firm was still able to be fully functional and without disruption.
-The project was completed by working many off-hours to finish the work in time and to avoid disturbance to the firm’s workflow.
+The project was completed by working many off-hours to finish the project in time and to avoid disturbance to the firm’s workflow.

 Clients and employees are in and out of law offices at varying times of the day.
 During renovation work, safety for all is a major concern that must be coordinated.
 Again, through frequent communication and good upfront planning, safety can be maintained while the job progresses.

-On another recent renovation project at a Wilmington-based firm, EDiS’ project team constructed a monumental staircase between two floors of the firm’s office space.
+On another renovation project at a Wilmington-based firm, EDiS’ project team constructed a monumental staircase between two floors of the firm’s office space.
 This staircase connects the main lobby reception area to a new conference center.
 Considering the firm was operating under normal office hours during construction and construction occurred in an area of heavy traffic, the project team built temporary walls to divert foot traffic and limit access to the areas of construction.
 This allowed EDiS to keep everyone safe and also minimize noise and disruption.

 As law offices continue to evolve, the need to renovate space to meet business needs becomes a high priority.
-For a successful experience, it is imperative to work with an experienced construction team and think ahead.
+For a successful outcome, it is imperative to work with an experienced construction team and think ahead.
 Thorough planning coupled with good communication is the answer to safely completing renovation projects on time and on budget.